dr-matt-smith/php-symfony-6-book/00_content/part08_security/chapter18_accessDenied.md

 # Custom AccessDeniedException handler

+## Login successful, but user not authorised for page being visited

+Apart from the cases of failed login, and successful login by a user with authorisation, there is a 3rd case where a user logs-in successfully, but that user does NOT have authorisation for the page they are trying to vist.

+This will lead to an HTTP 304 error, and a Symfony "access denied exception".

 ## Symfony documentation for 403 access denied exception

 For details about this topic visit the Symfony documentation: